kpavlis/academic-assignment-and-recording-app/README.md

 5. **Install** PgAdmin.
     - Update the connection string in appsettings.json and LabDBContext.cs (Models folder) to match PgAdmin
-    - Run the provided SQL script database_schema.sql to initialize the schema and seed data.
+    - Run the provided SQL script database_schema.sql to initialize the schema and seed data
-    - In database, manually increament the id value as required and save the changes.
+    - In database, manually increament the id value as required and save the changes

 7. **Run** the web application from  Visual Studio